 Jack receiving the news that his wife was killed by a Baby Bottle Heater Electrical short speaks volumes to what the character and storyline becomes.

-To me the book is about the randomness of life and how tragedy can be around every corner.
-The Waynes were killed randomly, Jack’s wife and child were killed randomly and now The Joker is a personification of that randomness and he has unleashed it on Barbara on the world.
+To me, the book is about the randomness of life and how tragedy can be around every corner.
+The Waynes were killed randomly, Jack’s wife and child were killed randomly and now The Joker is a personification of that chaos.

-Batman and The Joker are pretty much the same person and it’s highlighted through this origin.
+Batman and The Joker are pretty much the same person and it’s highlighted throughout this origin.
 Both had a bad day and one chose to do good whilst the other chose the opposite.